With only 5 ingredients this lolly slice recipe is so delicious - a simple twist on classic Kiwi lolly cake

 - Melt the butter and condensed milk together in the microwave.

-- Add crushed biscuits and chopped Eskimos or fruit puffs and mix it all together.
+- Add crushed biscuits and chopped fruit puffs and mix it all together.

 - Tip mixture into the lined tin, spread it out to the edges.
 Press the mixture down firmly with the back of a metal spoon.
 Sprinkle coconut over the top.